bashforgo/BackEndTakeHomeChallenge/README.md

 Welcome to BUMP!
 Your mission, should you choose to accept it, is to carve out 2 hours and build API functionality that enables front-end clients to:
 * get a list of gifs from [Giphy API](https://developers.giphy.com/docs/)
 * update the user with its preferred gif as avatar
-* create listings (products) for a user (only title needed)
-* ability to search products (products) by title
+* ability to search users (users) by either username or name

 > **Hey this is important!**
-> We hope you can spend about two hours on this project.
+> We hope you can spend about 90 minutes on this project.
 If you can finish faster -- great!
-If not, limit yourself and don't spend much longer than 2 hours MAX.
+If not, limit yourself and don't spend much longer than 90 minutes MAX.

 # Installation instructions
 * Clone the repo `git clone git@github.com:SoBump/BackEndTakeHomeChallenge.git`